-Is it time to revise your breast implants after augmentation?
+Are you unhappy with your breast augmentation?
+If so, it’s likely a breast augmentation revision is what you need.
 Many women are very happy with their breast augmentation.
 However, a change in weight, pregnancy, and general aging often cause breasts to lose their initial shape and beauty.
 These changes can impact the results of breast augmentation.
 Other patients are unhappy with the results of breast augmentation from the start.
 Often these patients see Dr. Zenn if their original surgeon is unwilling or unable to give them the result they desire.

 Breast Augmentation is the most common plastic surgery procedure in the US, and therefore most plastic surgeons perform this surgery.
 However, revision of breast augmentation requires particular expertise in breast surgery and years of experience fixing problems for all different reasons in all different body types.
 No one in the Triangle has more experience and proven results with secondary breast surgery than Dr. Zenn.

-Common Problems in Breast Augmentation Revisions and What Causes Them
+Common Problems that Require Breast Augmentation Revision and What Causes Them

 Click on a cause below to learn more about what Dr. Zenn most often treats patients for in Breast Revision cases: